chaseruskin/legoHDL/ROADMAP.md

 - [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)
 - [ ] add ability to search by market

+- [ ] allow option to print a .log file on export so a record of graph can be kept?

 - [ ] safety measure on 'version' meta by dynamically setting it every time legohdl is called by looking at highest valid git tag -> prevents user from overwriting it and messing it up